kyma-project/test-infra/development/image-url-helper/README.md

 * The `check` command finds all Helm chart images that don't use the `imageurl` template.
 * The `list` command lists all Helm chart images by checking the `values.yaml` files.
+* The `missing` command lists all non-existent Helm chart images by checking the `values.yaml` files.
 * The `promote` command updates the container registry path and Helm chart images versions in the `values.yaml` files.
 The subcommand also prints a YAML that can be used by the [Image Syncer](../image-syncer) tool to promote images.
 * The `components` command generates a [Component-Descriptor](https://github.com/gardener/component-spec) file for the `kyma` repository from `values.yaml` files.

 ## Usage